HANUMAN-1008/mini_Compiler/FLEX_BISON_compiler/README.md

 ------------------------------------------------------------

 - Tokens in calc.l should match %token in calc.y
-- All rules in calc.y must end with semicolons
 - Ensure return values in lexer are correct
 - You can test different input programs as it takes dynamic inputs